• Skip to primary navigation

 Proven Class Important Even for These Juveniles

-Every horse who runs in the Duchess of Cambridge Stakes has a lot to prove.
+Every horse who runs in the Duchess Of Cambridge Stakes has a lot to prove.
 That is par for the course for juveniles at this stage of their racing career but the vast majority of recent winners did at least have one good run under their belt.

 The key races to pay attention to in that regard are the Queen Mary Stakes or the Albany Stakes at Royal Ascot.
-Those are both races which are often won by horses who only have one run under their belt but by the time the Duchess of Cambridge Stakes rolls around you would want to be backing horses who have already made an impact against quality opposition.
+Those are both races which are often won by horses who only have one run under their belt but by the time the Duchess Of Cambridge Stakes rolls around you would want to be backing horses who have already made an impact against quality opposition.

 Guineas Winners a Rarity

-As we have seen, the Duchess of Cambridge Stakes is not usually a race for previously unheralded horses to make their breakthrough.
+As we have seen, the Duchess Of Cambridge Stakes is not usually a race for previously unheralded horses to make their breakthrough.
 The high calibre nature of the field means that savvy punters always add this to their list of races to watch in their hunt for contenders for future big races.

-Dual Duchess Of Cambridge and 1000 Guineas Winners: 1947 – 2020
+Dual Duchess Of Cambridge and 1000 Guineas Winners: 1947 – 2024

 Horse Trainer Duchess Of Cambs Win 1000 Guineas Win